Efficient Algorithms for A Class of Stochastic Hidden Convex Optimization and Its Applications in Network Revenue Management: Convex Reformulation and Algorithmic Design

 \section{Convex Reformulation and Algorithmic Design}

 In this section, we first formally state the convex reformulation of the optimization problem \eqref{problem:math_original_extension} and the corresponding conditions.
 Then, we discuss the intuition behind the algorithmic design of our proposed gradient-based methods.
+Recall the transformed problem: